smitike/REU-AI-Cybersecurity/README.md

 ### Problem Statement(Phishing Email):

 Email phishing targets individuals to obtain sensitive information, like usernames, passwords, or credit card details, by pretending to be a trustworthy entity.
-Traditional phishing detection is limited to known threats which can be easily obfuscated by attackers.
+Traditional phishing detection is limited to known threats which attackers can easily hide.

 ### Research Question:
 How can the integration of AI and quantum computing increase the efficiency of detecting unknown threats to prevent email phishing attacks?